Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 Does the room receive a north light?—a favorite of artists for its steady, cool qualities.
 This will emphasize any blue or green undertones in a paint, and you might prefer to balance the look in this particular room with a warm undertone, instead.
 (If you’re south of the Equator, this would be a cool southern light for you.)

 Is the room connected to a lush patio or courtyard that’s visible through large windows or French doors?
-If so, is some of that green being soaked into the room?
+If so, is some of that green being soaked into the room at certain times of the day?

-I seem to spend much of my at-home life (happily) in the kitchen.
+I seem to spend much of my at-home life, happily, in the kitchen.
 Do you?
-Yet I rarely enter the dining room before 5:30 pm, and I always use the dimmer switches at dinnertime (it has a weird civilizing influence).
-So make sure to give it some thought.
+Yet I rarely enter the dining room (formerly a small den) before 5:30 pm.
+And I always use the dimmer switches at dinnertime (it has a weird civilizing influence on my tribe).
+So make sure to give this very important aspect of color some thought before spending money on paint.

 The point is that color never succeeds or fails in isolation.
 It will look decidedly different throughout the day depending on the light.
 Other design elements in the space, including the shape and volume of the room, will also shift perceived color.
 So look at your sample boards (more on that later) when and how you’re most likely to be using the room.
 This is key.

-- Also, do NOT worry about whether a color, white or otherwise, will make your room look bigger.
+Also, do not worry about whether a color, white or otherwise, will make your room look bigger.
 This is not the point, is it?
 Consider, instead, whether it will make your room look BEAUTIFUL!
+And whether it makes the space FEEL the way you want it to.

 Don’t give up.
 If that fails, you can compare your color choices to a true white.
 Camera shops and electronics stores (like Best Buy) have these true white (and grayscale) cards available that are used to meter a camera.
 They cost around six bucks and are handy to have if you’re looking for undertones.
 Color wheels and decks often contain a true white, too.